fcoba/Galaxy_Image_Classification/README.md

 Epoch 50/50
 24000/24000 [==============================] - 107s 4ms/step - loss: 0.4483 - acc: 0.8303 - val_loss: 0.5667 - val_acc: 0.7848

-Peeking at some of the hidden layers:
+Given an input image, we can print out some of the hidden layers from the activation of the first layer.
+The model is creating different filters and applies them to the input image to create different activation features as shown in the snapshot below.

 ![CNN Hidden Layers](figures/hidden_layers_cnn.png 'Hidden Layers CNN')

 ![CNN Confusion Matrix](figures/CNN_ConfusionMatrix.png 'CNN Confusion Matrix')